Brymbo: Archaeology

 In August 1958, workmen digging a pipe trench at Cheshire View in Brymbo made an important archaeological find – a burial site containing the remains commonly referred to as Brymbo Man or Brymbo Beaker Man, dating back to the early Bronze Age, around 1600BC.
 The remains were found in a burial chamber alongside a flint knife and earthenware beaker.
 It is believed that he was 5 ft 8 in tall and aged between 35 and 40 years.
 Brymbo Man was taken to the National Museum in Cardiff until May 1998 when it was returned to Wrexham.
 In 2001 Manchester University produced a wax model reconstruction of the skull which can also be seen in the galleries of Wrexham Museum.

-Another archaeological find was made in 2006 by workers redeveloping the site of the former steelworks – a fossilised forest of the petrified wood of over 20 trees, dating from the Carboniferous Period.
+Another archaeological find was made in 2003 by workers redeveloping the site of the former steelworks – a fossilised forest of the petrified wood of over 20 trees, dating from the Carboniferous Period.
+This finding offers a glimpse into the forest that would have stood in the area around 300 million years ago, long before coal lay beneath it.
+Five years of excavation led to the discovery of thousands of fossils.
+The resulting "Brymbo Fossil Forest" display, is set to be the centrepiece of the local "Stori Brymbo" project that is due to open for visitors in 2026.

 The ancient earthwork Offa's Dyke passes close to the village; a long section was formerly visible close to Brymbo Hall.
 In 1892, Professor Thomas McKenny Hughes carried out the first scientific excavation of Offa's Dyke near Brymbo.
 The cartographer Samuel Lewis, in his Topographical Dictionary of Wales (1833), recorded that a large quantity of horse bones along with horse shoes "of rude workmanship" were found beneath the dyke near Brymbo Hall, but gave no other details.